carpentries/workshop-template/README.md

 or join our [discussion list](http://lists.software-carpentry.org/mailman/listinfo/discuss_lists.software-carpentry.org) and ask for help there.

+## Sharing issues and suggestions

 If you find bugs or would like to suggest improvements, please file an issue [here](https://github.com/swcarpentry/workshop-template) or [mail us](mailto:admin@software-carpentry.org).

+We are committed to offering a pleasant workshop set up experience for our organizers.
+Please take a moment and let us know what could be improved for future workshops.

+**Thanks and best wishes** for your upcoming workshop from all of us at Software Carpentry.